 Massage can release painful muscle tension, improve circulation, increase joint flexibility and reduce mental and physical fatigue.
 In addition, massage is among the most effective means available to combat stress.

 What is a massage therapist?

 Our massage therapists have completed many hours of education which includes a variety of techniques, extensive anatomy and physiology and knowledge of when massage is and is not appropriate.
 Most of our massage therapists are qualified in remedial and/or sport massage which means they have additional skills and expertise enabling them to treat muscular injury, chronic issues, deep seated pain and discomfort at an advanced level.
 Sport massage techniques enable treatment of sport related injury, preparation and recovery from extreme physical activity as well as the expertise to advise on a personal regime of exercises and stretches.

 What is the first appointment like?

 Your massage therapist will begin by asking you general health questions since there are some conditions for which massage is not appropriate.
 This consultation time also allows you to begin to relax in the company of the therapist.

-For a massage, most people undress to their underwear and are asked to remove jewellery.
+For most forms of massage, people undress to their underwear and are asked to remove jewellery.
 You will never be asked to remove all clothing.
 Your therapist will give you privacy to undress and during treatment you are covered with towels except for the area being worked on.